-(Ⅲ) Hidden Christians’ endeavours to continue and spread their religious faith
+(Ⅲ) Hidden Christians’ endeavours to maintain their religious communities

 Hidden Christians’ tradition to maintain their faith

 （1/11）However, in the Sotome area of the Omura domain towards the end of the 18th century,